-Uploading a large zip file to Moodle succeeds, but extracting it inside a File resource fails with a generic error.
-The reason is that Moodle retains the original archive while unpacking, so extraction requires temporary space equal to the zip plus its uncompressed contents — and this combined size is checked against the course-level upload limit.
+Uploading a large zip file to Moodle succeeds, but extracting it (for example in Private files, or any file manager that offers “Unzip”) fails with a generic error.
+The reason is that Moodle keeps the original archive in the file area while unpacking, so extraction needs room for the zip plus its uncompressed contents at once, and that combined size is checked against the file area’s size limit, not against the per-file upload limit that let the zip in.

 Why the math catches you out